 Have a hard time parallel parking?
 What about backing out of your garage?
 Develop a deep sweat when it’s time to get in your car and ease out of your space in a busy parking lot?
 Join the club.
-While most new(er) cars now usually come with built-in rearview cameras, older models tend to not include this luxury.
-Fortunately, we live in the age of technology, and with a little digging, you can find easy-to-install car cameras to help navigate through any type of terrain.
+While most new(er) cars now come with built-in rearview cameras, older models don’t offer this luxury.
+Fortunately, we live in the age of technology, and with a little digging and the bare minimum of DIY skills, you can find easy-to-install car cameras to help navigate through any type of terrain.
+In fact, the best backup cameras are both easy to install and come with all of the hardware you need to start reversing with confidence.

 For those who have new cars with back-up cameras, buying an external camera can still have benefits.
-Attaching a back-up camera to a trailer or boat means no more driving blind when it’s time to back into a spot.
+Attaching an extra back-up camera to a trailer or boat means no more driving blind when it’s time to back into a tight spot.
+The best backup camera kits make it easy to see where you’re going, no matter what’s behind you or how old your car is.

 If you’re looking for an extra set of eyes while you drive, here are the best rearview cameras that work with just about any type of car.